-Contempt of court generally refers to conduct that defies, disrespects or insults the authority or dignity of a court.
+You may be familiar with the phrase "contempt of court" by watching a courtroom drama or footage of a real-life trial.
+But what does it really mean?
+And what is "criminal contempt of court"?
+Contempt of court generally refers to conduct that defies, disrespects, or insults the authority or dignity of a court.
 Often, contempt takes the form of actions that are seen as detrimental to the court's ability to administer justice.

 Civil contempt often involves the failure of someone to comply with a court order.
 Judges use civil contempt sanctions to coerce such a person into complying with a court order the person has violated.

-Criminal contempt charges, on the other hand are punitive, meaning they serve to deter future acts of contempt by punishing the offender no matter what happens in the underlying proceeding.
-Someone incarcerated for criminal contempt cannot secure their own release by deciding to comply with the court.
+However, if you're charged with criminal contempt of court, the charges are punitive, meaning they serve to deter future acts of contempt by punishing the offender no matter what happens in the underlying proceeding.
+Someone incarcerated for criminal contempt can't secure their own release by deciding to comply with the court.

 Judges use different factors when deciding whether to hold someone in civil or criminal contempt, including the nature of the underlying court proceeding (criminal or civil) and the severity of the contemnor's behavior.

 Criminal contempt charges become separate charges from the underlying case.
 Unlike civil contempt sanctions, criminal contempt charges may live on after resolution of the underlying case.

 One charged with criminal contempt generally gets the constitutional rights guaranteed to criminal defendants, including the right to counsel, right to put on a defense, and the right to a jury trial in certain cases.
 Charges of criminal contempt must be proven beyond a reasonable doubt.